Ecommerce Content Optimization: How to Beat the Competition

 1. Product Pages

 Images have to be of high quality.
-There should be multiple angles and zooming to show stitching, among other details.
+Experts suggest for product page optimization one must use images from multiple angles and zooming to show stitching, among other details.
 Videos are even more impactful, showing how the product works or in real-life situations.

 User reviews and ratings help build trust.
 Shoppers rely on the opinions of others, especially when trying out a new brand.
 Including reviews directly on the product page can reassure hesitant buyers and answer questions they might have.